 If the index is not in the instance that this tree corresponds to and is not known by this tree, whatever error would be raised by instance.getitem will be propagated (usually this is some subclass of LookupError.

 '''

 init(errors=())

 iter()

 Iterate (non-recursively) over the indices in the instance with errors.

 len()

 Return the total_errors.

+repr()

+Return repr(self).

+setitem(index, value)

+Add an error to the tree at the given index.

+property total_errors

 '''